stimm-ai/stimm/docs/developer/testing.md

 ### Prerequisites

 1. Copy `.env.example` to `.env` and fill in your API keys (if you want to run integration tests).
-Tests auto‑skip when API keys are missing.
+Tests auto-skip when API keys are missing.

 2. Install test dependencies (already included in the `dev` optional dependency group):